preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 --------------
 The purpose of this form is to make it possible for administrators to create a form on any page.

-The folllwing settings are available:
+The following settings are available:

 .. image:: create-form.png